larsensolutions/arduino/README.md

 Using a 74HC595 shift registers to drive LED status using data received from Websocket connection.

 ### [RaspdusWifi](https://github.com/larsensolutions/arduino/tree/master/RaspdusWifi) ESP8266-07 Wifi chip, will serve as brain in the Raspdus controller project
 Basically combines the stuff from the other sketches.
-In the end this will become a remote control that connects to my wifi at home that talks to my home automation API to control for instance lights.
+This is a remote control that connects to my wifi at home that talks to my home automation API to control the lights!

 #### Final results